-The content of the training delivered to your employees and site personnel will depend on the duties they are performing; whether they are directly handling Class 3 Flammable Liquids; or just working in areas where flammables are stored.
+The content of the training delivered to your employees and site personnel will depend on:

 - Safe handling procedures (preparing a work area, earthing and bonding, liquid dispensing, spill response, and waste removal)